 For many Minnesota residents, the summer months are the ideal time to be out on the lake.
 When cool weather starts to drift in around mid to late September, most boat owners think about putting their boats away for the season.
 However, if you love to fish, late season fishing shouldn't be missed!
-Seasonal migrations are beginning, water temperatures decline, and the fish are for the cold winter months.
+Seasonal migrations are beginning, water temperatures decline, and the fish are less active for the cold winter months.
 This leads to great fishing opportunities for the savvy fisherman.
 In addition, you can enjoy the serene beauty of a quiet lake or river, empty of pleasure cruisers and water sports aficionados.
 Not to mention, fall fishing is best in the middle of the day, so no early mornings for those who enjoy sleeping in!

 At Canvasworks in Cokato, MN, we love working with boat owners to help them make the most of our lakes and rivers year round.
 Read on to find out our most important safety tips so you can stay safe while you’re enjoying fall and winter fishing in Minnesota.